be-nice/portscan/README.md

-# PortScanner by Sindustries
+# PortScanner by Kalev Liho

 ## Warning

 Only use it on networks you have permission to scan!
-It port scanning can be a crime
+Port scanning can be illegal!!

 ## Introduction